What do current MC students recommend I bring for my room?

 An established "move day" will occur in early October and early February for any student who may want to explore the option of moving to a different space on campus.
 More information will go out to students after the first day of classes.

 Air conditioners, candles, incense, dart board, electric blankets, electric frying pans, electric grills, electric heaters, firearms/weapons/ammunition, halogen lamps, hot plates, pets (except fish), power tools, sun lamp, water bed.

 When will I get information on my room assignment and roommate?

-Your housing and roommate information will be sent to your Maryville College email by July 11, 2014.
-The information will include: your residence hall name, room number, room phone number, and contact information for your new roommate.
+Your housing and roommate information will be sent to your Maryville College email by early July.
+The information will include: your residence hall name, room number, and contact information for your new roommate.
 We encourage you to contact your roommate over the phone or meet in person.
 We discourage you to use Facebook, Twitter, or other online communities to contact your new roommate.